Do Golf Balls Go Bad

 Golf balls are typically made of a combination of rubber and plastic, with an outer layer of dimpled cover.
 The materials used in golf ball construction can affect their lifespan.
 For example, some golf balls have a softer outer layer that is more prone to wear and tear, while others have a harder outer layer that can withstand more use.

-See also How To Get A Golf Sponsorship
+See also How Far Can You Throw A Golf Ball

 Different types of golf balls also have different properties that can affect their lifespan.
 For example, distance balls are typically designed to maximize distance but may not last as long as softer balls designed for more spin control.